Loading...

 Exam: National Uniform Licensing and Certification Exam — Licensed Residential

-Provider: PSI Services (as of July 1, 2023).
+Provider: PSI Services (effective July 1, 2023).
 Must be pre-authorized by Commerce Department before scheduling.

 Passing score: Pass/Fail (national standard)